 When most of us were in grade school, we were mainly exposed to classical poets such as Chaucer and Shakespeare.
 Mixed in might have been some limerick poems.
 While we were forced to memorize some of the most famous poems, most of us had no idea what the poems actually meant.

 April is National Poetry Month, which is a good time to discuss how poetry has evolved over the years, and how reading it and writing it can help us heal.
-And since we’re all practicing social distancing and trying to nurture stay-at-home hobbies, maybe this is a good time to tap into poetry.

 The most dramatic change is that contemporary poetry has become more accessible.
 In other words, poems are easier to understand, and the words and meanings resonate with us.